Nurse Informaticist

 Admissions Requirements for Nurse Informaticist Programs

-The admission requirements for a nurse informaticist program will vary by school and competitiveness of a given institution.
+The admission requirements for a nurse informaticist program will vary by school and the competitiveness of a given institution.
 However, in general, most master’s in science in nursing informatics programs will require:

 • An unencumbered registered nurse license